 The first thing to consider is which coffee to use.
 Even though there are a lot of other ingredients in the ice cream, it will turn out better if you use the best-tasting, freshest coffee.
 The coffee is the ingredient in the ice cream with the strongest flavor, so a great-tasting coffee will really shine through.

 It’s also good to consider the acid and caffeine content of the coffee.
 A low-acid coffee can be best if you have heartburn or tend to get acid reflux when you have acidic foods.
 And if you’re going to have this ice cream at night or in the afternoon, you might want to use Half Caff or Decaf coffee.
-Alex’s Acid Free Coffee comes in regular, half caff, and decaf versions.
+Alex’s Low-Acid Organic Coffee comes in regular, half caff, and decaf versions.

 Preparation Needed for Coffee Ice Cream